OT Receives $3M GrantAward to Support Next Phase of Aging Study

 Outcomes Released from First Pitt PCORI StudyHelps LSS Patients with Top Complaint

-Michael Schneider, physical therapy associate professor, published the outcomes of one of the first trials in the U.S. funded by PCORI and the first PCORI comparative effectiveness grant awarded to the University of Pittsburgh.
-The study reveals how non-surgical treatments can help people with lumbar spinal stenosis (LSS) combat their number one complaint, not being able to physically walk further.
+Michael Schneider, physical therapy associate professor, publishes outcomes of one of the first trials in the U.S. funded by PCORI and the first PCORI comparative effectiveness grant awarded to the University of Pittsburgh.
+The study reveals how non-surgical treatments can help people with lumbar spinal stenosis (LSS) combat their number one complaint.
 Read more about this study here.